BROOK PIANO STUDIO

 As your child's teacher, I will keep you updated regularly with their progress and wherever your assistance is required I will discuss how you can help.

-This depends on the level and age of the student, and how fast they want to progress.
+This would depend on the level and age of the student, and how fast they want to progress.

 Ideally, practice happens every day with weekly assignments completed as required.

-I’m constantly researching new materials and expanding my library, so I can find the music that inspires each and every student.
+I continue researching new materials and expanding my library to find the music that inspires each and every student.

 We try to organise regular opportunities for students to perform in.